 Want to participate in the Global Book Hour?
 There are many ways for volunteers, students, parents, community members, and donors to be a part of this amazing program.
 Click here to find opportunites for becoming involved in Global Book Hour!

 Each semester the Global Book Hour brings a unique and engaging collection of books to the community.
 View the full list of past and current books; all would be a great addition to any home library!
-Download Current Booklist.
+Download current Fall 2019 books lists from Wegman's Cafe and the WASH Project.

 Visit the Buffalo & Erie County Public Library website to learn how to: